-Other healthy habits such as regular exercise, nutritious diets, low or no alcohol intake and good sleep hygiene have a positive impact on our cognitive health.
+Other healthy habits such as regular exercise, nutritious, varied diets, low or no alcohol intake and good sleep hygiene have a positive impact on our cognitive health.
 However, sometimes it is not quite easy to get all these pieces in place so a diet supplement can be useful to use.
 However, it is important to remember – supplements are not intended for medical use or as an alternative to a varied diet, but are a complement to an otherwise healthy lifestyle.